Wistoria: Wand and Sword

 Wistoria: Wand and Sword (杖と剣のウィストリア, Tsue to Tsurugi no Wisutoria) is a Japanese manga series written by Fujino Ōmori and illustrated by Toshi Aoi.
-It began serialization on Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine in December 2020, with its chapters collected in 14 tankōbon volumes as of November 2025.
-An anime television series adaptation produced by Actas and Bandai Namco Pictures aired from July to September 2024.
-A second season is set to premiere in April 2026.
+It began serialization in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine in December 2020, with its chapters collected in 16 tankōbon volumes as of August 2026.
+An anime television series adaptation produced by Actas and BN Pictures aired from July to September 2024.
+A second season aired from April to June 2026.
+A third season has been announced.

-The series follows a boy who seemingly has no talent for magic, working his way up in a magical institution in a country where magic skill is regarded as absolute power with only his swordsmanship skills in order to reunite with his magical prodigy childhood friend.

 Plot

-Hundreds of years ago, invaders from the sky ravaged the land and almost destroyed the world.
-To repel the invaders, five mages joined together and cast a powerful barrier to ward the invaders away, atop a huge tower, the "Mercedes Caulis", becoming known as the first "Magia Vander".
-The Rigarden Magical Academy is focused on training magicians, including those strong enough to become Magia Vander themselves and continue the legacy of maintaining the barrier that protects the kingdom.
+Hundreds of years ago an invasion from the sky came close to destroying the world.
+Five mages cast a barrier to ward off the enemy set atop a tower called the Mercedes Caulis.
+The Rigarden Magical Academy gained magicians, including those strong enough to become Magia Vander who can maintain the barrier that protects the kingdom.

 Will Serfort is a Rigarden student who swore to become a magician strong enough to be accepted into the Mercedes Caulis and reunite with his childhood friend, Elfaria Albis Serfort, the youngest magician ever to become a Magia Vander.
 However, Will has no magic aptitude at all, having managed to progress on his studies so far with the perfect scores on written tests and the extra credits obtained from hunting monsters in the school's dungeon, but only a few people know his true power, as what he lacks in magic, he makes up with his swordsmanship, capable of defeating powerful monsters that even the strongest magicians have difficulties against.
 As Will keeps pushing toward his dream, he makes friends and enemies along the way while showing his true powers which shake the very foundations of the world.